lucassouzavieira/arangodb-php-odm/README.md

     $transaction = new JavascriptTransaction($this->getConnectionObject(), $action, $options);
     $result = $transaction->execute(); // Will return 1.
 } catch (TransactionException $transactionException) {
-    // Throws an TransactionException in case of error. return $transactionException->getMessage();
+    // Throws a TransactionException in case of error. return $transactionException->getMessage();
 }
 ```